LukasBommes/PV-Hawk/docs/source/using_own_data.rst

 Video recording
 ---------------

-While PV Hawk is flexible with respect to the way IR videos are recorded, several rules must still be followed to ensure optimal results.
+While PV Hawk is flexible with respect to the way IR/RGB videos are recorded, several rules must still be followed to ensure optimal results.
 In general, you should scan PV plant rows one or two at a time as indicated in figure :numref:`flight_modes_single_row` and :numref:`flight_modes_double_row`.
 Resulting video frames are shown in :numref:`example_frames`.
 Scanning two rows at a time increases throughput but also reduces the resolution of extracted PV module images.
 While the rows can be scanned in an arbitrary order, we recommend sequential scanning to simplify the subsequent manual configuration.
 The drone flight can be automated or carried out manually.

 We recommend to orient the camera facing vertically downwards (nadir) at all times.
 This improves robustness of the processing pipeline as we can set a vertical orentiation prior in OpenSfM when reconstructing the camera trajectory.
 However, at the expense of lower robustness you can also choose a non-nadiral camera angle.
 This is useful, for instance, to prevent sun reflections on the PV modules.